appbaseio/reactive-manual/content/docs/search-components/DataSearch.md

 />
 ```

-- it's also possible to take control of rendering individual suggestions with `renderSuggestion` prop or the entire suggestions rendering using the `renderAllSuggestion` prop.
+- it's also possible to take control of rendering individual suggestions with `renderSuggestion` prop or the entire suggestions rendering using the `renderAllSuggestions` prop.
 Check the [custom suggestions](/advanced/customsuggestions.html) recipe for more info.

 6. add the following [synthetic events](https://reactjs.org/events.html) to the underlying `input` element:
     - onBlur